IlexisTheMadcat/Lexon-Air/README.md

 # Lexon Air Documentation
-Lexon Air is a memory game similar to the Simon game.
+Lexon Air is a memory game knockoff similar to the Simon game.
 This device programmed using Unity animation controllers follows the Simon Air rules to provide a similar experience in VRChat. \
 This memory game can be purchased here: https://ilexisthemadcat.booth.pm/items/6524622

 Community Server: https://discord.gg/ilexissloft \